-Established in 1849, Savings Bank of Danbury has assets totaling $985 million as well as $795 million in deposits, which makes it a medium-size bank.
-Savings Bank of Danbury, whose headquarters are in Danbury, Connecticut, lacks premium access to customer service, with no live chat or all-day service options available.
-It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile offerings.
-With a commendable 4.1 stars out of 5, Savings Bank of Danbury is a good bank that should be given a look.
-Savings Bank of Danbury provides customers with the full slate of banking products, including savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
-It has a fair savings rate compared to the average savings account.
-If you're looking for a checking account for everyday use, the bank's most basic checking does not carry a monthly fee.
-Banks that offer free checking and a high savings APY are your best bet for accruing the highest income on your deposits while maintaining easy access to your money.
+Savings Bank of Danbury was founded in 1849 with its headquarters in Danbury, Connecticut.
+Savings Bank of Danbury owns assets of $985 million and deposits totaling $795 million, making it a medium-size bank.
+Savings Bank of Danbury lacks premium access to customer service, with no options for live chat or all-day service.
+It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile apps.
+At a SmartAsset rating of 4.1 out of 5 stars, Savings Bank of Danbury should be solidly in contention for your choice of bank.
+Savings Bank of Danbury has a complete array of product offerings, including savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
+It has a fair savings rate; other popular banks have higher rates.
+If you're looking for a checking account for everyday use, the bank's standard checking does not carry a monthly fee.
+Finding a checking account with no monthly fee, in addition to a savings account with a high interest rate at the same institution is your best bet for gaining the most income on your deposits while maintaining easy access to your money.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-With a savings rate of 0.03%, Savings Bank of Danbury ranks poorly as compared against the national average.
-Savings Bank of Danbury's one-year CD earns at a rate of 0.45% and the five-year CD earns at a rate of 1.70%, while its highest-yielding money market account earns at a rate of 0.05%.
-Given Savings Bank of Danbury's below average savings rate, you should think about looking at the competition to open savings accounts.
+Savings Bank of Danbury features a savings rate of 0.03%, which is poor compared to the national average.
+Its one-year CD has a rate of 0.45% and the five-year CD has a rate of 1.70%, while its highest-yielding money market account has an APY of 0.05%.
+Given Savings Bank of Danbury's noncompetitive savings rate, you should think about opting for higher earning savings accounts with other banks.

 How Savings Bank of Danbury's Savings Rates Compare

-Savings Bank of Danbury is a brick-and-mortar bank, with 18 total branches in Connecticut.
-It also offers access to mobile and web apps for a simple mobile-banking experience.
-Savings Bank of Danbury's online and mobile banking services receive great ratings from customers.
-The Savings Bank of Danbury mobile app is rated at 4.7 out of 5 (with 170 reviews on iOS and Android) compared to the national average of 3.8.
-Savings Bank of Danbury's mobile app lets you manage your bank accounts by looking at current statements, sending and receiving money and reaching support representatives.
-Savings Bank of Danbury gets a superb consumer satisfaction score due to relatively few consumer complaints reported to the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.
+Savings Bank of Danbury is a brick-and-mortar bank, with 18 total bank locations in Connecticut.
+It also offers access to mobile and web apps for straightforward access and banking on the go.
+Savings Bank of Danbury gets positive ratings from customers for its mobile platform.
+The Savings Bank of Danbury mobile app has been given a 4.7 out of 5 (out of 170 customer reviews on Apple and Android) compared to the national average of 3.8.
+You can access Savings Bank of Danbury's app to manage your bank accounts by monitoring account balances, transferring funds as well as reaching support representatives.
+Savings Bank of Danbury gets a superb consumer satisfaction rating based on comparatively few consumer complaints registered with the Consumer Financial Protection Bureau (CFPB), a government financial agency that protects consumers in the financial sector.

 Texas Ratio Analysis